Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 26 Agustus 2025 14.26.56 UTC
+- WIB: Selasa, 26 Agustus 2025 15.36.56 UTC
-- WITA: Selasa, 26 Agustus 2025 15.26.56 UTC
+- WITA: Selasa, 26 Agustus 2025 16.36.56 UTC
-- WIT: Selasa, 26 Agustus 2025 16.26.56 UTC
+- WIT: Selasa, 26 Agustus 2025 17.36.56 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: technology
+Kategori: success